 Bernard Miller, a resident of Evanston, tells the fascinating story of his father, Solomon Miller, who he described as "the first Jewish scoutmaster."

 Solomon Miller left Leeds for Canada in 1913.
 The policy of Great Britain during the First World War was that any young teacher who would go to Canada to practice his profession would be exempt from military service.
-So Solomon Miller spent the war years teaching Hebrew to Jewish children — ”the children of Jewish farmers” — in a one-room schoolhouse in Winnipeg, the capital of Manitoba, Canada.
-After WWI, Solomon Miller came to Chicago on vacation, and here he met his future wife Minnie.
+So Solomon Miller spent the war years teaching Hebrew to Jewish children —" the children of Jewish farmers" — in a one-room schoolhouse in Winnipeg, the capital of Manitoba, Canada.
+After WWI, Solomon Miller came to Chicago on vacation and met his future wife, Minnie.
 After their marriage, they settled on the northwest side and raised their son and daughter.

-Although Sol had by then changed careers, from teaching to accounting, he continued his scouting activities.
-From 1920 to the 1940s he was not only financial secretary of Chicago's Atereth Zion Congregation (AZC) at 1132 North Spaulding, but also Scoutmaster of Troop № 60 based in the synagogue and serving the Humboldt Park community.
-Mrs. Minnie Miller served as president of the ladies' auxiliary and was the leader of the Girl Scout troop.
-At that time Leonard Shabsin was scoutmaster of the synagogue’s Cub Scout Pack № 6060.
-Bernard Miller remembers the AZC scouts’ camping trips that would feature “Mulligan Stew” — kosher meat and vegetables cooked in a tin coffee can over an open fire.
+Although Sol had changed careers from teaching to accounting by then, he continued his scouting activities.
+From 1920 to the 1940s, he was not only financial secretary of Chicago's Atereth Zion Congregation (AZC) at 1132 North Spaulding but also Scoutmaster of Troop № 60 based in the synagogue and serving the Humboldt Park community.
+Mrs. Minnie Miller served as President of the ladies' auxiliary and led the Girl Scout troop.
+At that time, Leonard Shabsin was scoutmaster of the synagogue's Cub Scout Pack № 6060.
+Bernard Miller remembers the AZC scouts' camping trips featuring "Mulligan Stew" — kosher meat and vegetables cooked in a tin coffee can over an open fire.

-In 1964 Sol and Minnie Miller paid a visit to Leeds, where they were feted by members of his old troop.
-Sol was pleased to learn that the troop he had organized in 1911 was still in existence.
+In 1964, Sol and Minnie Miller paid a visit to Leeds, where they were feted by members of his old troop.
+Sol was pleased to learn that the troop he had organized in 1911 still existed.

 His long years of service to scouting in Chicago have also been rewarded.
 On February 27, 1972, in the annual "Eternal Light Honor Night" ceremony at Chicago's Loop Synagogue, 6 South Clark Street, he was given the Shofar Award in recognition of his 52 years of service to scouting in America.
 The award was presented by the Jewish Relationships Committee, Chicago Area Council of the Boy Scouts of America.